 Workplace violence hazards are working conditions or environmental factors that increase employee exposure to workplace violence.
 Workplace violence hazards may arise from, for example, a school’s failure to consistently require campus visitors to check in at the front desk, failure to monitor entry and exit points for unauthorized entry, failure to consistently enforce employee behavioral conduct rules, failure to consistently enforce student disciplinary rules that could expose employees to violence, and other similar policy or environmental factors that would tend to increase the incidence of workplace violence.

-The [HR CONTACT] shall ensure that a review of potential workplace violence hazards is conducted at least annually.
-The [HR CONTACT] shall also conduct a review of any workplace violence hazards reported by any employee.
-In addition, the [HR CONTACT] shall also conduct a workplace violence hazard review (1) when this Plan is first established, (2) after each workplace violence incident has occurred, and (3) whenever the employer otherwise is made aware of a new or previously unrecognized workplace violence hazard.
+The HR Coordinator shall ensure that a review of potential workplace violence hazards is conducted at least annually.
+The HR Coordinator shall also conduct a review of any workplace violence hazards reported by any employee.
+In addition, the HR Coordinator shall also conduct a workplace violence hazard review (1) when this Plan is first established, (2) after each workplace violence incident has occurred, and (3) whenever the employer otherwise is made aware of a new or previously unrecognized workplace violence hazard.

-Each time a workplace violence hazard review is undertaken, the [HR CONTACT] shall prepare a report describing the review process, stating date the review was completed, stating the determination of whether a workplace hazard was found to exist, and describing whether any corrective actions are recommended.
-All workplace hazard evaluation reports shall be kept as records pursuant to Part V of this Plan.

 Correction of Workplace Violence Hazards

-Each time a workplace violence hazard review is conducted and results in a recommendation that corrective action should be implemented to mitigate an existing workplace violence hazard, the [HR CONTACT] shall prepare a recommendation for corrective action and present it to the Executive Director who shall approve, deny, or approve with modification, the recommendation for corrective action and provide a justification for any denial or modification.
+Each time a workplace violence hazard review is conducted and results in a recommendation that corrective action should be implemented to mitigate an existing workplace violence hazard, the HR Coordinator shall prepare a recommendation for corrective action and present it to the Executive Director who shall approve, deny, or approve with modification, the recommendation for corrective action and provide a justification for any denial or modification.
 The recommendation for corrective action and Executive Director response shall be kept as a record pursuant to Part V of this Plan.

 Following the Executive Director taking action on a recommendation for corrective action, the Executive Director or designee shall be responsible for ensuring that the corrective action is implemented as workplace policy and, if relevant, that all employees are alerted to and trained on any necessary changes in workplace policies necessary to implement the approved corrective action.
 If any corrective actions require revisions to an employee handbook, those changes shall be implemented within a reasonable time.